-A course-specific placement test is given in order to determine proper placement in S/S 1 or 2.
+A course-specific placement test is given in February or during the first week of class in order to determine proper placement in S/S 1 or 2.
 If you are not sure which level to choose, contact the World Languages Instructional Supervisor or department secretary or place your student in S/S 1, and he/she will be properly placed by the teacher in the first week of class.

-- Prior Recommended Course(s): Span/Span 1: ability to speak and understand Spanish due to heritage or immersion education, but little or no reading and writing ability; Span/Span 2: ability to speak and understand Spanish due to heritage or immersion education, with some reading and writing ability, S/S 1 or department approval; grades 9-12 - Homework Expectation: Up to 1 hour per week - District SLOs Addressed in this Course: 1, 2, 3, 4, 5, 6, 7
+- Prerequisites: Span/Span 1: ability to speak and understand Spanish due to heritage or immersion education, but little or no reading and writing ability; Span/Span 2: ability to speak and understand Spanish due to heritage or immersion education, with some reading and writing ability, S/S 1 or department approval; grades 9-12 - Homework Expectation: Up to 1 hour per week - District SLOs Addressed in this Course: 1, 2, 3, 4, 5, 6, 7